August is a busy month this year.

 Uncharted: The Lost Legacy

 The standalone expansion to the Uncharted series is releasing later this month.
-Players take control of Chloe Frazer who is hunting the Tusk of Ganesh in the mountains of Indie while the country is being torn apart by a civil war.
+Players take control of Chloe Frazer who is hunting the Tusk of Ganesh in the mountains of India while the country is being torn apart by a civil war.
 With the help of Nadine Ross, she makes her way through the many dangers and challenges that stand in the way of finding the legendary treasure.
-It should feel exactly like an Uncharted game with the classic platformer elements with plenty of action.
+The expectation is one of an Uncharted game with the classic platformer elements, puzzles and plenty of action.
 Everything we’ve seen so far about this game makes it look fantastic and definitely worth getting this month.

 The Lost Legacy releases on August 23rd as a PlayStation 4 exclusive.

 This incoming episodic game is only three episodes long but it seeks to explain the events before the original Life is Strange game.
 It’s set three years before the original game, and you play as Chloe Price, who has a special “Backtalk” ability that lets her talk her way out of dangerous situations with certain dialogue choices.
 It can also be used, inadvertently, to make situations worse so players will really need to be thinking about what the best option is.
 Unfortunately, we don’t know much else about the game, but if the first game is anything to go by, then the prequel will be just as amazing.

 Tacoma comes from the developers behind the indie narrative hit, Gone Home.
 Originally due for release last year, it was delayed to Q1 2017 and well, it’s not Q1 anymore.
 There isn’t a whole lot we know about this game, other than the fact it’s entered around AI.
 The player must explore a space station to discover what happened to the people on the station.
 You will need to discover clues that build up to a story about trust, fear and resolve while the crew deal with a disaster.
 As far as narrative adventures go, it seems very promising and definitely worth looking out for.